Credit Cards

 If you currently have your own credit card, chances are you're eligible to apply for an accompanying supplementary credit card.
 These cards are usually reserved for a family member like a spouse or child.
 Supplementary cards also typically share the same rewards structure as the principal card, allowing cardholders to boost overall earnings.
 In addition, supplementary cardholders can enjoy special perks and privileges associated with the principal card.

-In general, it's now possible to apply for most supplementary cards online, or by simply mailing in an application form.
+You can apply for most supplementary cards online, or by simply mailing in an application form.
 Primary cardholders may even earn bonus miles or extra cashback for each successful application.
 Finally, most–but not all–supplementary credit cards are either free or have a very low annual fee, making them an attractive addition to an account.

 Examples of Credit Cards with Free Supplementary Cards

-Credit CardPrincipal Annual FeeSupplementary Annual Fee
+Credit CardPrinciple Annual FeeSupplementary Annual Fee

-Citi PremierMiles CardS$192.60S$0.00
+Citi PremierMiles CardS$196.20S$0.00

 How Does a Supplementary Card Actually Work?